wp-plugins/recent-posts-widget-extended/readme.txt

 == Description ==

+> Recent Posts Widget Extended version 1.0.0 will have some major updates like moving custom css to a file, rework the shortcode function, add exclude post option, etc. I hope the updates will be ready before September 1, please note, if you see an update from this plugin to **version 1.0.0** please backup your website before updating.
+Thank you for using my plugin.
+Have a nice day 😀

 This plugin will enable a custom, flexible and super advanced recent posts, you can display it via shortcode or widget.
 Allows you to display a list of the most recent posts with thumbnail, excerpt and post date, also you can display it from all or specific or multiple taxonomy, post type and much more!

+= New Features =

+* Display modification date
+* Display comment count

 = Features Include =